 Everyone has heard the familiar phrase: "Never give up."
-But pushing yourself beyond your comfort zone is not so easy as repeating this mantra.
+But pushing yourself beyond your comfort zone is not as easy as repeating this mantra.

-Remember Commander James Lawrence’s dying words aboard the USS Chesapeake during a losing battle near Boston in the War of 1812 – “Do Not Give Up the Ship.“ Oliver Hazard Perry’s had those same words inscribed on his battle flag during his battles with the British in Lake Erie.
+Remember Cmdr.
+James Lawrence’s dying words aboard the USS Chesapeake during a losing battle near Boston in the War of 1812: “Do not give up the ship.“ Oliver Hazard Perry had those same words inscribed on his battle flag during his battles with the British in Lake Erie.

-The term “Never give up” is etched in history with countless leaders and champions using the phrase to inspire others to keeping going, even when times are tough, danger and failure is surrounding you, and you are tired and just want to stop.
-Finding the fuel to keep going is possible and you can build this skill through practice, persistence, and a willingness to get comfortable being uncomfortable.
+The term “Never give up” is etched in history, with countless leaders and champions using the phrase to inspire others to keep going, even when times are tough, danger and failure are surrounding you, and you are tired and want to stop.
+Finding the fuel to keep going is possible, and you can build this skill through practice, persistence and a willingness to get comfortable being uncomfortable.

-The following is a list of ways to mentally and physically challenge yourself through positive self-talk to “Never Give Up” on yourself, others, or a goal or dream:
+The following is a list of ways to challenge yourself mentally and physically through positive self-talk to “never give up” on yourself, others, a goal or dream:

-Eventually Discipline - If you consider what is truly takes to accomplish a goal, it requires an internal motivational dialogue that gets you going.
-The motivation evolves into disciplined effort through daily consistency being focused on that end goal.
-Some days the motivation is lagging.
-Discipline will get you through.
-As Rocky says, “Every Champion was once a contender who never gave up.” ~ Rocky Balboa (See Motivation Evolves into Discipline)
+Eventually discipline: If you consider what it takes to accomplish a goal, it requires an internal motivational dialogue that gets you going.
+The motivation evolves into disciplined effort through consistently being focused on that end goal daily.
+When motivation is lagging, discipline will get you through.
+As Rocky Balboa says, “Every champion was once a contender who refused to give up."
+(See Motivation Evolves into Discipline)